-f.
+h.
 Residential Space as Part of the Business

 If the nature of the business requires a resident owner or manager, loan proceeds may be used for the purchase of an existing building(s) or construction of a new building(s) that includes residential space essential to the business.
+The square footage of the residential space must be appropriate to the needs of the business and may not exceed 49% of the total property.
+For example, a horse-boarding facility may require that someone be on premises at all times to care for the horses.
+In this case, the residential property would be considered to be occupied by the business.